marisudris/Design-Patterns-In-PHP/Builder/README.md

 ![General UML diagram of the Builder pattern][1]

 #### Participants:

 - **Builder**: specifies an abstract interface for product construction.
   Declares steps that are common to all builders.
 It's best to introduce _Builder_ only when your objects (products) are quite complex and may require complex configuration.
+Use other creational patterns, if this is not the case.
 - **ConcreteBuilder1**, **ConcreteBuilder2**: provides different implementations of the _Builder_
   interface.
 Constructs and assembles a product while keeping track of the current product's state.
 Provides an interface for retrieving the product.
-  Products don't have to follow the same interface - hence the product retrieval is not defined in the _Builder_ interface itself, since it doesn't know what types of products will be built.
+  Products don't have to follow the same interface - hence the product retrieval is not defined in the _Builder_ interface itself, it doesn't know what types of products will be built by it.
 For these reasons the _Client_ itself will usually fetch the created product directly from the _ConcreteBuilder_ after it's finished building.
 - **Director**: constructs the product using the _Builder_ interface.
 Defines